Teaching goal setting to elementary students is an invaluable gift that must not be overlooked.

 If the student achieved or surpassed their goal, congratulate the child and help them set the next goal of perhaps 15/20.
 If the student did not achieve their goal, encourage them to continue going for their goal.

 Starting small is exactly what some of your lower achieving kids need to build up their confidence.

 Have you ever heard the expressions, “You do you”?

 There are two ways this phrase applies to teaching goal setting to elementary students.

 Compete Against Yourself

-Probably the most important part of goal setting is understanding that you are competing ONLY with yourself.
-The last thing we want to do is encourage kids to compare themselves to others.
-(Unfortunately, they’ll learn to do this on their own and we certainly don’t want add that pressure.)
+First, remember that you are competing ONLY with yourself.
+Regardless of what we are teaching, the last thing we want to do is encourage kids to compare themselves to others.
+(Unfortunately,and we certainly don’t want add that pressure.)

 However, learning to try harder than the day before is a skill that will help your learners overcome every obstacle they encounter.
 Deciding to work harder than ever will help them take ownership of their learning, and give them a vested interest in the outcome.

 If they feel as though they are doing everyone a favor just by being present in class, they will never be successful.
 However, if we can get them focused on beating their best time or getting one more right than they did the day before or the week before, they are vested.
 And that is how we get them achieving.